warncke/immutable-core/README.md

 Apply Object.freeze recursively to args before calling method.

-Freezing is disabled by default in prod (NODE_ENV=production) and enabled everywhere else.
+Freezing is disabled by default.

 The overhead for Object.freeze is relatively high which is why is is disabled by default in production.